NHOrus/srwq-compilation/episode-08.md

 A metallic voice comes over the tannoy. *Observing the situation, I've come to the conclusion that our best interests are served by being independent agents.
 The DC are desperate for military strength and political ammunition, hence this alliance.
 We will be destroyed for Ms Zoldarks ambitions if we let her manipulate us.
 And the newcomers have little reason to trust us even if we return their pilot.
 Independence allows us mastery of our own fate.*

 Latooni puts her datapad away.
 "The optimal strategy is to ally with the DC, and lend support to the winning side as needed to manipulate world events as desired.
-However, that merely maximises survival chances.
+However, that merely maximizes survival chances.
 If we take the risks as free agents, our position and knowledge of events would make us much more potent than our military power alone would suggest.
 Either option allows for... interesting tactical options."

 All eyes turn to you...